elifehacker/jsfiddle/README.md

 python dragontomap.py
 ```
 and noted down the output.

-3. Place the output list to https://jsfiddle.net/elifehacker/Lraobzx4/
+3. Place the output list to https://jsfiddle.net/elifehacker/Lraobzx4/ remember to put a ; by the end.

 4. Visit https://jsfiddle.net/elifehacker/Lraobzx4/[REPLACE WITH LATEST VERSION]/show

 ## references